watsonmw/fe2-intro/README.md

     https://github.com/watsonmw/fe2-intro/releases

 It runs great on a Vampire and UAE.
-If you run on real 68060 let me know!
+If you run on a real 68060 let me know!

 Why?